vlingo/xoom-platform/PivotalCloudFoundry/DEPLOY.md

 That's all it takes!
 The service/application is in the Pivotal Cloud Foundry, deployed and working.
 Use the Pivotal Console to see your services, the logs, and any other project infrastructure artifacts.

-See the [vlingo-examples repository](https://github.com/vlingo/vlingo-examples) for a working configuration.
+See the [xoom-examples repository](https://github.com/vlingo/xoom-examples) for a working configuration.
 This demonstrates how to integrate two or more services that are deployed to the Pivotal Cloud Foundry platform.